dhis2/fe-wow/docs/way-of-working/platform-fe-wow.md

 sidebar_position: 1
 ---

-## The values
+## The principles

 As a team, we value:

+- **Addressing real world challenges**: DHIS2 success story is rooted in a humble focus on addressing real world challenges.
+As a dev team, we should always realise that our focus is to address real world challenges.
+This can _often_ mean that "Pefect is the enemy of Good" but more than anything it means a sense of *pragmatism* that - as we scale - we aim for more than "just good" but we also don't lose track of delivering value, especially in the fast evolving world of frontend.

+- **Flexibility and responsiveness**: This should be a general attitude in our communication and development work.
+We value our end-users and stakeholders and we understand - with humility - that our technical output serves them in the first place.
+We show that by being flexible, responsive and *empathetic* with their needs.
+Internally, we also exercise the same flexibility; we don't get too dogmatic about technical differences because technology is the means not the end.

-- **Transparency**: Transparency is at the core of what we do.
-We see development as an exercise in good communication and transparency, as much as it is a technical exercise.
+- **Transparent efficient communication**: Transparency is at the core of what we do. **We see development as primarily an exercise in good communication and transparency**.
 Transparency builds trust, improves communication, accountability, and ensures we're always engaged with different stakeholders and view points to _not_ only build the things right, but also build the right things.

-- **Continuous improvement**: We aim for continuous improvement.
+Efficient communication means good meetings, good PRs, great documentation and great engagement with our end-users.

+We also value **Continuous improvement**.
 Every release, every sprint, every day, we aim to be better than the previous one.
 Our goal is always a moving target; it is to improve ourselves, our process and our product, and learn and grow from our experiences.

-- **Pragmatism**: We value pragmatism.
-DHIS2 success story is rooted in pragmatism and that _often_ Pefect is the enemy of Good.
-As we scale, we should aim more than "just good" but - especially in the frontend world - it's easy to lose track of delivering value to seek technical perfection.
-Our development work should be a continuous exercise in pragmatism to make sure that we always deliver value for the end-user, and that our technical excellence is a means not a goal.

-We also think that **empathy** underpins all these values and all what we do.
-This is empathy with the end-users, with other stake holders and above all empathy with our fellow developers and colleagues.

-Our way of working builds on these values.
-This document defines some of the details of how we work (the process, the meetings, the technology etc..) but the details are an on-going process (continuous improvement) and the details should be viewed, refined and _critiqued_ in the spirit provided by these values.
+Our way of working builds on these principles.
+This document defines some of the details of how we work (the process, the meetings, the technology etc..) but the details are an on-going process (continuous improvement) and the details should always be viewed, refined and _critiqued_ in the spirit provided by these principles.

 ## The Process